DataDog/integrations-core/oom_kill/README.md

 yum install -y kernel-devel-$(uname -r)
 ```

-**Note**: A kernel version 4.9 or more recent is required for the OOM Kill check to work.
+**Note**: Kernel version 4.11 or later is required for the OOM Kill check to work.
-In particular, CentOS/RHEL versions < 8 are not supported.
+In addition, CentOS/RHEL versions earlier than 8 are not supported.

 ### Configuration